Bachelor of Arts in Italian Language

 The diverse and dynamic country of Italy on which the course is focused allows students dedicated to studying a foreign language the unique opportunity to take advantage of the various LdM sites.
-LdM offers individual placements and facilitates exchange programs especially suited to sophomores or juniors wanting to study in Florence, Rome, or Tuscania in Italian-speaking environments.
+LdM offers individual placements and facilitates exchange programs especially suited to sophomores or juniors wanting to study in Florence or Tuscania in Italian-speaking environments.
 Students are also afforded a wide range of extracurricular activities such as clubs and organized cultural events devised to offer a comprehensive educational experience.

 The BA in Italian Language program is offered in its entirety at the branch campus in Florence.
 All classes are taught in English except for Italian language courses.

 REQUIREMENTS FOR A BACHELOR OF ARTS IN ITALIAN

 Note: A minimum of 90 credits in Liberal Arts is required.

 STUDY ABROAD REQUIREMENT: Students at the Marist main campus in Poughkeepsie must complete a minimum of 15 credits of course work in the major at the Florence branch campus.
 Additional semester(s) of study are strongly encouraged.
 Other study abroad programs in Italian-speaking environments will be considered with advisor approval; branch campus students are encouraged to spend a semester at the LdM campus in Tuscania, in the Lazio region.

 Italian for Conversation OR Italian Language and Community